-You’re in the interview and they ask, “so, why did you apply for this position?”
+You’re in the interview and they ask you, “why are you applying for this position?”… or “why did you apply for this job?”…

 “Great question.
 Right now I’m looking for more leadership, since I’ve been in my current position for 4 years managing projects across our department.
 I saw on your job description that this person you hire will manage 4-5 projects, and will also have the chance to train a team of their own in the future and get into direct management.
 That’s something that excites me a lot, and unfortunately my company can’t offer that right now, so that’s a major reason that I wanted to apply for this job in particular.
 I think my past experience leading projects would help me contribute immediately in this role.
 Can you tell me more about what type of leadership role that this position can grow into in the long run?”

 As a bonus, you can end your question with a question of your own.
 I did that in the example above.
 It’s one of the strategies I recommend in my job interview answer guide because it turns the interview into a back-and-forth dialogue, instead of a nerve-racking interrogation.

 Now, before I wrap up this article, let’s cover a few mistake and things to avoid when answering:

 There are a couple of things you definitely shouldn’t do when the interviewer asks why applied for their job.
 Here’s what not to do…

 In fact, you can also use this same 3-step formula to answer “Why do you want this job?”

 Follow these steps any time an interviewer asks a question about why you wanted to apply for this position, why you were interested in interviewing for their job, or anything else.